LO Forklift Meaning: The Complete Guide to Order Picker Licences (2025)

 • Demonstrate height tolerance

-Final Advice for LO Licence Applicants
+Final Advice for Licence Applicants

 • Compare multiple training providers – prices and course quality vary significantly